ra559/cis106/_labs/lab5.md

 4. Copy your new directory to the `Pictures` directory.
 5. Remove the new directory in your `Downloads` directory.

 > **Take a screenshot of the terminal only.
 Your screenshot must show all the commands that you used to answer questions 1-5.
-Multiple screenshots is allowed**
+Multiple screenshots are allowed**

 ## Challenge Question: